Between the World and Me: Reception

 On November 18, 2015, it was announced that Coates had won the National Book Award for Between the World and Me.
 NPR's Colin Dwyer had considered it the favorite to win the prize, given the book's reception.
 It also won the 2015 Kirkus Prize for nonfiction.

 The book topped The New York Times Best Seller list for nonfiction on August 2, 2015, and remained number 1 for three weeks.
 It topped the same list again during the week of January 24, 2016.

 The book was selected by Washington University in St. Louis and Augustana College in 2016, as the book for all first-year students to read and discuss in the fall 2016 semester.
 In the same year, the book was ranked 7th on The Guardian's list of the 100 best books of the 21st century.

+In September 2020, Mercer County public schools pulled the book from class.

+In February 2023, an AP English teacher in South Carolina's Lexington & Richland County School District Five was forced to halt a lesson on the book by school administrators, who claimed that the lesson violated state budget provisions.
+South Carolina law prohibits the use of state funds for lessons that teach that "an individual should feel discomfort, guilt, anguish or any other form of psychological distress on account of his race or sex" or "an individual, by virtue of his race or sex, is inherently racist, sexist, or oppressive, whether consciously or unconsciously."
+Coates attended the school board meeting about the incident.
+He wrote about it in his book, The Message.